DiellorBasha/brainstorm-container/README.md

   -script /scripts/bst_pipeline.m
 ```

-This runs the script `/scripts/bst_pipeline.m` using the compiled Brainstorm engine.
+This executes the script using `xvfb-run -a /opt/brainstorm/run_brainstorm.sh ${MCR_ROOT} -script /scripts/bst_pipeline.m` internally.
-Refer to the [Brainstorm Scripting Tutorial](https://neuroimage.usc.edu/brainstorm/Tutorials/Scripting) for generating `.m` scripts from GUI pipelines.

 ---

 ### Headless GUI Mode

-If you need to run Brainstorm with its GUI (e.g., for debugging), use `xvfb-run`:
+Run Brainstorm with its GUI in headless mode for debugging or interactive use:

 ```bash
 docker run --rm -it \